 Individual artists are not identified and waive copyright, as their images (and the complete calendar) are made available on the AIM web site for free download.
 However, we are very grateful to the contributing organisations that support their artists; they all get a mention in the calendar and free, hard copies in time for Christmas!

-Call for Images for the 2018 Calendar
+Images for the 2018 Calendar

 World Mental Health Day 2016 Art Exhibition – St Nicholas Library